Grisu118/tpf2-balancing/docSrc/DataContent.md

       lifespan = 29568 -- lifespan as it is in the game }
   },
-  loadConfigs = { -- can also be an array, if there are multiple entries
+  capacities = { -- can also be an array, if there are multiple entries
     -- Real: 70 seats, 30 standing
     passengers = 80, -- specific config for passengers
     coal = 55, -- specific config for coal